 The most obvious cause for a low coolant level is either an external or internal leak.
-While many
+While many portable

 generators are equipped with this alarm, few generators have a dedicated alarm indicator for low coolant.